Food

 Personally, I think that the longer you cook it and the lower the heat, the better it will be.
 Just stir it often, add water if necessary, keep the lid on the pot to keep all the flavor in, and make sure it doesn't start boiling to rapidly.

-One hour before you plan on having dinner, after you add the canned beans, begin thinking about what you want to have with the chili.
+One hour before you plan on having dinner, begin thinking about what you want to have with the chili.
 Cornbread?
 Rice?
 Start making this stuff now.

 About half an hour before serving time take the corn mesa flour, put it in a small mixing bowl, add about a cup of water, mix it up and make sure there aren't any lumps in it.
-Then pour it in the chili pot.
+I use a whisk to mix it up.
+Then pour it in the chili pot and stir it.
 This will help thicken it up a bit.

 Don't forget the rice, cornbread, cheese, crackers, etc. Finish preparing these, and get out the bowls.
 If you timed everything correctly it should now be about halftime in the 4PM late afternoon football game.